jace-kline/thesis/thesis.md

 #### Function Recovery

+[Table 1: FUNCTIONS (stripped)]
+[Table 2: FUNCTIONS (standard)]
+[Table 3: FUNCTIONS (debug)]

 We first evaluate the Ghidra decompiler in terms of its ability to recover functions present in the ground truth.

-[Table 1: FUNCTIONS (stripped)]
-[Table 2: FUNCTIONS (debug)]

 Upon performing our function recovery evaluations, we find that Ghidra recovers 100% functions across all of our 15 evaluated programs as well as the entire set of 105 Coreutils benchmark programs.
-This finding holds true in both the debug and stripped compilation cases.
+This finding holds true for all compilation cases.
 This is a promising result for the Ghidra decompiler.

 #### Variable (Varnode) Recovery

 ##### High-Level Varnode Recovery

 To evaluate the variable (varnode) recovery accuracy of the Ghidra decompiler, we first measure the inference performance of high-level varnodes, including varnodes with complex and aggregate types such as arrays, structs, and unions.
 We further measure the varnode inference accuracy by metatype to decipher which of the metatypes are most and least accurately inferred by the decompiler.
-This analysis is performed under both compilation configurations (stripped and debugged).
+This analysis is performed under each compilation configuration (stripped, standard, and debugged).

-###### Stripped
+###### Compilation: Stripped

-[Table 3: VARNODES (stripped)]
+[Table AA: VARNODES (stripped)]

 For X in INT, FLOAT, POINTER, ARRAY, STRUCT, UNION...
-[Tables 4-9: VARNODES (metatype=X) (stripped)]
+[Tables XX-YY: VARNODES (metatype=X) (stripped)]

-[Table 10: Fraction of metatype with match level (stripped)]
+[Table ZZ: Fraction of metatype with match level (stripped)]

-Table XX shows the a breakdown of the match level of each high-level varnode present in the ground truth when compared to varnodes inferred by the decompiler.
+Table AA shows the a breakdown of the match level of each high-level varnode present in the ground truth when compared to varnodes inferred by the decompiler.
 In addition, we show the average comparison score, the fraction of varnodes partially recovered (recovered at any level above *NO_MATCH*), and the fraction of varnodes exactly recovered (recovered at level *MATCH*).
-We observe that, across the 15 benchmarks, the average varnode comparison score is 77.8%, the average fraction of varnodes partially recovered is 96.1%, and the average fraction of varnodes exactly recovered is 35.1%.
+We observe that, across the 15 benchmarks, the average varnode comparison score is 77.8%, the fraction of varnodes partially recovered is 96.1%, and the fraction of varnodes exactly recovered is 35.1%.

-In tables 4-9, we show the same data for varnodes grouped by metatype.
-In table 10, we summarize this information by showing, for each metatype, the fraction of the varnodes within that metatype that are matched at each comparison level.
+In tables XX-YY, we show the same data for varnodes grouped by metatype.
+We derive from this data that the metatype with the highest average varnode comparison score is *INT* at In table ZZ, we summarize this information by showing, for each metatype, the fraction of the varnodes within that metatype that are matched at each comparison level.
 This shows us that metatype *INT* is most accurately inferred relative to the number of ground truth varnodes with this metatype (*MATCH* % = 41.4%, *ALIGNED* % = 58%).
 We see that metatype *ARRAY* is the most relatively missed with 35.9% of all arrays from the benchmarks not being recovered in any capacity.

 We notice that the program *cksum* is an outlier with respect to varnodes missed (133) and average comparison score (66.6%) when compared to the other benchmark programs.
 Of the 133 varnodes not recovered in *cksum*, we find that 87 are of metatype *ARRAY*., 30 are of metatype *INT*, and 15 are of metatype *POINTER*, and 1 is of metatype *STRUCT*.
 After further investigation, we find that all varnodes missed in this program are derived from local variables of a single function, *cksum_pclmul*.
 Upon examination of the source code of this function, we see that ...

 [Source snippet: cksum_pclmul function]
 [Source snippet: cksum_pclmul Ghidra decompilation]

-###### Debugged
+###### Compilation: Standard

-[Table 11: VARNODES (debug)]
+[Table AA: VARNODES (standard)]

 For X in INT, FLOAT, POINTER, ARRAY, STRUCT, UNION...
+[Tables XX-YY: VARNODES (metatype=X) (standard)]

+[Table ZZ: Fraction of metatype with match level (standard)]

+In this section, we repeat the varnode analysis for the standard compilation condition (not stripped, no debugging symbols).
+From table AA, we see that the inference performance metrics are slightly better than the stripped compilation case, with an average varnode comparison score of 80.8%, an average fraction of varnodes partially recovered of 98.5%, and an average fraction of varnodes exactly recovered of 37.7%.

+From tables XX-YY as well as ZZ, we find that

+###### Compilation: Debugging Symbols Included

+[Table AA: VARNODES (debug)]

+For X in INT, FLOAT, POINTER, ARRAY, STRUCT, UNION...
-[Tables 12-17: VARNODES (metatype=X) (debug)]
+[Tables XX-YY: VARNODES (metatype=X) (debug)]

-[Table 18: Fraction of metatype with match level (debug)]
+[Table ZZ: Fraction of metatype with match level (debug)]

-We repeat our previous evaluation over the 15 benchmarks compiled with DWARF debug symbols included.
-Overall, we observe a drastic improvement in inference performance when debugging symbols are included.
+We repeat our varnode evaluation again over the 15 benchmarks compiled with DWARF debug symbols included.
+Overall, we observe a drastic improvement in inference performance when debugging symbols are included compared to the previous compilation conditions.
 We see that the average varnode comparison score, varnodes fraction partially recovered, and varnodes fraction exactly recovered all exceed 99%.

-In table 12-17, we show the same data for varnodes grouped by metatype.
+In table XX-YY, we show the same data for varnodes grouped by metatype.
 We derive that ...
-Table 18 shows us that, when debug information is available, metatype *FLOAT* is most accurately inferred with a 100% exact match rate.
+Table ZZ shows us that, when debug information is available, metatype *FLOAT* is most accurately inferred with a 100% exact match rate.
 We see that metatypes *INT*, *POINTER*, *FLOAT*, and *STRUCT* all show exact match rates of greater than 98.8%.
 Similar to the analysis of stripped binaries, we see that metatype *ARRAY* is the most relatively missed with 14.3% of all arrays from the benchmarks not recovered.
-However, even the recovery of *ARRAY* varnodes yields an 84.5% exact match rate, a significant improvement over the recovery on the stripped benchmarks.
+However, even the recovery of *ARRAY* varnodes yields an 84.5% exact match rate, a significant improvement over the recovery of the benchmarks in the stripped and standard compilation scenarios.

 ##### Decomposed Varnode Recovery